josdejong/mathjs/docs/reference/functions/transpose.md

 <h1 id="function-transpose">Function transpose <a href="#function-transpose" title="Permalink">#</a></h1>

 Transpose a matrix.
 All values of the matrix are reflected over its main diagonal.
-Only two dimensional matrices are supported.
+Only applicable to two dimensional matrices containing a vector (i.e. having size `[1,n]` or `[n,1]`).
+One dimensional vectors and scalars return the input unchanged.

 <h2 id="syntax">Syntax <a href="#syntax" title="Permalink">#</a></h2>